iShankar/Investment-Software/README.md

 I also plan to set up stock portfolios based on several stock screens at AAII.org (which includes those detailed in O'Shaunessy's book: "What Works on Wall Street, Fourth Edition: The Classic Guide to the Best-Performing Investment Strategies of All Time" , 2011 by James P. O'Shaughnessy).
 AAII also provides StockInvestor Pro database (for $199/year) that provides cross-sectional data and a variety of metrics that can help us set up screens for many popular strategies.
 About half of them have done better than S&P 500 over a longer track period of 5 and 10 years.
 My goal is to build stock portfolios based on them, using R, and track those portfolios using a stock game simulator at investopedia.
 It is a free account.
 This is both to ensure that R code is functional and to evaluate the performance of portfolios.

 Comments to add: Fundamental and Time Series analysis.

+I will redo the examples that are given in [TTR Package](https://cran.r-project.org/web/packages/TTR/TTR.pdf).